-For online students, practicum schedules are a departure from the asynchronous format.
+Practicum schedules are a departure from the asynchronous format.
 Students will be required to register for a section and be available for the live, synchronous class via Canvas during the posted class meeting times.
-Sections meet during the week at varying times, as listed in WebSTAR.
+Sections meet during the week at varying times, as listed in Self-Service Banner/WebSTAR.

-Immediate placement at a practicum site may not be guaranteed
+Please note placement at a practicum site is not guaranteed